kbsant/reagentsvg/README.md

 SVG charting demo using clojure and reagent

+* FIXME This project is not affiliated with Reagent.
+Better to rename it.

 ## Works with static pages, too!

 Although this demo uses reagent, the svg code is in cljc files, which means they can be used to render static pages using hiccup.
+See `static/demo.html` , which uses [scittle](https://github.com/babashka/scittle) with [reagent](https://github.com/reagent-project/reagent).

 ## Sample Rendering